This post may contain affiliate links. Read my full disclosure policy.

 Here’s a simple recipe for Jambalaya that can be made in an Instant Pot or on the Stove Top.
 What I love about this recipe is how adaptable it is- the perfect foundation for seasonal veggies.
 As you see here I’ve added spring asparagus and fresh peas giving it a lovely vibrancy.

-During the winter months I like to add a few cupfuls of simple roasted veggies and sautéed kale for a burst of nutrients.
 Sometimes I’ll serve the warm Jambalaya over a bowl of baby spinach letting it gently wilt.
 You get the idea.
-Basically I use it as a vessel for healthy veggies. 😉 But do with it as you please.
+Basically, I use this Jambalaya as a vessel for healthy veggies.
+The flavor is so good! 😉

 Hope you are having a happy week so far!
-Let me know how you like the Jambalaya recipe and any adaptions you make!
+Let me know how you like the Jambalaya recipe and any adaptions you make below!

 A delicious and easy recipe for Jambalaya!
 This flavorful version can be made in an Instant Pot or on the Stove Top.
 Flavorful!!!